peel1/Cyber-News-Bot-For-Discord/README.md

 Commands:

 @set-channel "name of channel"  - This sets the channel for the bot to use to display news.
 IMPORTANT bot will not do anything unless channel is selected.
-IT IS CAP SENSITIVE
 @remove-channel "name of channel" - Remove Channel for bot to use
 Invite-Link: